nzp-team/vril-engine/README.md

 ```
 We also provide a prebuilt .tns on the [Releases](https://github.com/nzp-team/vril-engine/releases/tag/bleeding-edge) page.

-## Building for PlayStation VITA
+# Building for PlayStation VITA
-Building requires the [Vita SDK](https://vitasdk.org/).
-We recommend (we recommend [the official one](https://hub.docker.com/r/vitasdk/vitasdk))!
+Building requires a full install of [Vita SDK](https://vitasdk.org/).
+You can either follow the instructions on the GitHub repository or use a Docker container (we recommend [the official one](https://hub.docker.com/r/vitasdk/vitasdk))!

-You can build the `.vpk` like so:
+With Vita SDK installed, you can navigate to the root of the repository and build a `VPK`.

 ```bash
 make -f Makefile.psp2
 ```

-We also provide binaries on the [Releases](https://github.com/nzp-team/vril-engine/releases/tag/bleeding-edge) page.
+We also provide a prebuilt VPK on the [Releases](https://github.com/nzp-team/vril-engine/releases/tag/bleeding-edge) page.